ryanmodriscoll/TCBSD-Setup-With-Influxdb/README.md

   > /var/tmp/Axis1.csv
 ```

 ### Transfer this CSV file to your laptop.
-This command is run on your windows laptop and the IP address is the IP address of the CX5140
+This command is run on your windows laptop and the IP address is the IP address of the Beckhoff PC
 ```sh
 scp Administrator@192.168.1.44:/var/tmp/Axis1.csv C:\temp\
 ```